Where to Skate: Queens

 This path follows the route of a very old highway, now no longer used by autos.
 It's generally pretty shady and quiet.
 However, the path pavement is often dubious, and the tree cover means that there can be real problems with twigs and such.
 Consequently, this is not a location that new skaters should attempt.
 The Vanderbilt path roughly parallels Richland Ave.
 Access points can be found in Cunningham Park, near the intersection of Hollis Hills and Richland, and at the south end of Alley Pond Park.

-Forest Park Drive between Woodhaven Blvd. and Metropolitan Ave. is closed on weekends for recreational use (it was also closed on the one weekday that I visited, but this may have been because of a fallen tree trunk blocking part of the road).
+Forest Park Drive between Woodhaven Blvd. and Metropolitan Ave. is closed on weekends for recreational use (it was also closed on the one weekday that we visited, but this may have been because of a fallen tree trunk blocking part of the road).
 This is a two-lane road through about 1.5 to two miles of mild rolling hills, shared with pedestrians, joggers, and cyclists.
 The hills are perhaps a little too steep for new skaters but are mild compared to a couple in, for example, Central Park.

 This is a pretty place containing some fairly dense forest, so woodsy smells are more likely to tweak your nose than auto exhaust.
 The thick trees also mean that you should pay attention to twigs and other clutter that might try to trip you up.
 After a good rain or wind storm, the tree clutter on the road can be especially bad, sometimes to the point that the road is unskateable.

 The section of Forest Park Drive west of Woodhaven Blvd. is always open to auto traffic except late at night, but traffic here seems mostly limited to getting in and out of the golf course.
 This section of the road is more one large hill than several small rolling hills, so you can build up some pretty good speed on the downslope.
 But even though traffic is not heavy, please be careful skating here.